 - US GAAP

-This Roadmap addresses financial reporting, accounting, and auditing considerations to help companies navigate challenges related to preparing an IPO registration statement and ultimately going public.
+Preparing for an IPO can be a complex, time-consuming, and often costly process.
+Accordingly, this Roadmap addresses financial reporting, accounting, and auditing considerations to help companies navigate challenges related to preparing an IPO registration statement and ultimately going public.

 It is clear to me that companies that go through the U.S. IPO process emerge as better companies, with better disclosure.
 We want to encourage and preserve that dynamic.
 Overall, the SEC will strive for efficiency in our processes to encourage more companies to consider going public, which will result in more choices for investors, job creation and a stronger U.S. economy.